rokibhasansagar/BhadooGDIndex/README.md

 * Demo at https://googledri.ve.workers.dev
 * Lite Demo at https://litedri.ve.workers.dev
 * GoIndex Demo is at https://one.driveindex.ga
-* Code that should be deployed is [here](https://github.com/ParveenBhadooOfficial/Bhadoo-Drive-Index/tree/master/worker/dist)
+* Code that should be deployed is [here](https://github.com/ParveenBhadooOfficial/Bhadoo-Drive-Index/tree/master/worker/dist) where `worker.js` can be for small number of items and `goindex.js` is advanced and better.

 ## How to